Articles related to babylonian captivity

 The Destruction of Jerusalem in 586 B.C. caused the period in Jewish history known as the Babylonian Exile.
 Ironically, as with the prophet's warnings in the ...

-Babylonian Captivity - Agnosticism / Atheism - About.com
+Babylonian Captivity - Atheism and Agnosticism from About.com

 Definition: The Babylonian Captivity occurred between 597 BCE and 538 BCE when large numbers of Jews were taken captive by Nebuchadnezzar, ruler of the ...